arneBersch/Zoeglfrex/docs/reference.md

 ### Model Attribute 3.1 Set (Pan Range)
 If your Model supports the Pan Attribute, you should set its Pan Range so that Positions are rendered correctly.
-The Pan Range is given in Degree.
+The Pan Range is given in degree.

 ### Model Attribute 3.2 Set (Tilt Range)
 If your Model supports the Tilt Attribute, you should set its Tilt Range so that Positions are rendered correctly.
-The Tilt Range is given in Degree.
+The Tilt Range is given in degree.

 ## Fixtures
 If no Fixture Attribute is given, the standard Attribute 3 will be used.